Salary Slip Format

 - Company Address

-- Enter your company's complete address including city and postal code.
+- Enter your company's complete address, which includes city and postal code.

 - Payslip Month and Year

-- Select the month and year for which this payslip is being generated.
+- Enter the month and year for which this payslip is being generated for.

 - PAN (Permanent Account Number)